jkougoulos/Kolokythi.OData.LINQPadDriver/README.md

 ```
 this.SourceCode
 ```
 will provide the source code used by the driver when accessing the specific OData service.
 The code includes the POCO definitions, so you can use it as a class in your project by providing only the ODataClientSettings in the constructor.
+Another nice feature is that you can copy paste the code into a new LINQPad query, add via NuGet the "Simple.OData.Client" and now you don't even need the driver.
+For the moment you will have to create the ODataClientSettings to pass to the constructor.

 ```
 this.MetaData